AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 To use a [!UICONTROL Quick insights] panel:

-1. Create a [!UICONTROL Next or previous item] panel.
+1. Create a [!UICONTROL Quick insights] panel.
 For information about how to create a panel, see [Create a panel](panels.md#create-a-panel).

 1. When you first use a [!UICONTROL Quick insights] panel, you might want to go through the short [!UICONTROL Intro tutorial] that teaches you some of the basics.
 Select ![HelpOutline](/help/assets/icons/HelpOutline.svg) next to the Quick insights panel title and select **[!UICONTROL Intro tutorial]** from the popup.